harishdurga/laravel-quiz/README.md

 }
 ```

-Please refer unit and features tests for more understanding.
+Please refer to unit and features tests for more understanding.

 ### Validate A Quiz Question